Horst Kwech: DeKon Engineering

-In July 1974 Horst Kwech and Lee Dykstra formed DeKon Engineering.
+In July 1974, Kwech and Lee Dykstra formed DeKon Engineering.
 The name DeKon used the D in Dykstra and the K in Kwech and was short for Design and Construction.
 DeKon was located in Libertyville, Illinois.
 Over three years, DeKon Engineering produced seventeen race cars.
 Of these, fourteen were Chevrolet Monzas, a few of which ended up racing in Australia in the Australian Sports Sedan and Australian GT Championships in the hands of Australian racing legends Allan Moffat, Bob Jane, Peter Brock and Allan Grice.
 DeKon Monzas would win the 1976 ASSC in the hands of Moffat, and both the 1984 and 1985 Australian GT Championships for Grice and veteran racer Bryan Thompson.

 The DeKon Monza was designed to compete with Porsche which had dominated the IMSA Camel GT Challenge.
 After some teething problems the DeKon Monza of Al Holbert won the IMSA GT Championship in 1976 and 1977.

 Distinctions

 Kwech is the only driver to win a Trans-Am race in both the Over and Under 2 liter divisions.

-Horst Kwech has been granted 17 patents and was an Active Design engineer.
+Kwech has been granted 17 patents and was an Active Design engineer.